omar17md/SpaceApps2021/README.md

     * Javascript: Used for the WorldWind interface and the interactive functions.
     * HTML: Used for the internal structure for the web page.
     * CSS: Used for styling.
-    * Azure: Used to upload the final project online.
+    * Azure App Service: Used to upload the final project online.

 ## App link